 Why is it so important to identify high-risk pregnancies?

-William Callaghan, CDC chief for maternal and child health stated that there is an urgent need to address the issue of maternal complications, because when things go wrong during labor and delivery, “they can go south very fast.”
+William Callaghan, CDC chief for maternal and child health, emphasized the urgent need to address the issue of maternal complications, because “when things go wrong, they can go south very fast” (2).
 It is very important that physicians identify factors that can cause a woman’s pregnancy to be high-risk.
 High-risk pregnancies require more prenatal testing and closer monitoring than those that are not high-risk, and high-risk mothers should be referred to maternal-fetal specialists.

 How is high-risk pregnancy treated?

 Birth injury is a difficult area of malpractice law to pursue due to the complex nature of the medical records.
-The award-winning birth injury attorneys at Reiter & Walsh ABC Law Centers have decades of joint experience with birth injury, hypoxic-ischemic encephalopathy (HIE), and cerebral palsy (CP) cases, many of which have involved mismanagement of high-risk pregnancies.
+The award-winning birth injury attorneys at ABC Law Centers (Reiter & Walsh, P.C.) have decades of joint experience with birth injury, hypoxic-ischemic encephalopathy (HIE), and cerebral palsy (CP) cases, many of which have involved mismanagement of high-risk pregnancies.
 To find out if you have a case, contact our firm to speak with one of our lawyers.
-We have numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm until we win your case.
+We have numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm unless we win your case.
 We give personal attention to each child and family we help, and are available 24/7 to speak with you.